faaabio1618/filippi.dev/index.markdown

 ---

-I'm Fabio Filippi.
-I am a software developer.
+I'm Fabio Filippi,

 I'm currently _digital solution architect_ at [Quintessential Brands](https://quintessentialbrands.com){:target="_
 blank"}, an international spirits company.

-I have <span id="years_experience"></span> years experience, and I've worked with many different technologies, but in the last <span id="last_years"></span> years I've been focusing on Shopify stores and apps.
+I have <span id="years_experience">12</span> years of experience as developer, and I've worked with many different technologies, but in the last <span id="last_years">4</span> years I've been focusing on e-commerces, especially in the Shopify ecosystem.

 ---